Tonymartos/Tonymartos/README.md

 # Hello there!
 I'm Tony
-- 👨🏽‍💻 I’m currently work as a "Front-End Developer"
+- 👨🏽‍💻 I’m currently work proffesionaly as a "Front-End Developer".
 - 💬 Feel free to ask me anything; I'm happy to help.
 - 📫 Please send an email to tonymartos@protonmail.com to get in touch with me.